 Is my video streaming service (Netflix, Hulu, etc.) tax deductible?

 It depends.
 If you own a business and use a video streaming service to entertain your guests, you may deduct it.
-For example, if you are an aspiring videographer have a YouTube subscription for business use, you may be able to deduct the service.
-It must be ordinary and necessary for your business, and only used for your business.
+For example, if you are an aspiring videographer and have a YouTube subscription for business use, you may be able to deduct the service.
+According to the IRS, it must be both “ordinary and necessary” for your business, and only used for your business.
 You can’t use your business account for your personal use.
-If the IRS audits your return you need to be able to prove that the subscription meets these requirements.
+If the IRS audits your return, you must be able to prove that the subscription meets these requirements.

 Is my audio streaming service (Spotify, Apple Music, etc.)?

-It depends.
-If you own a business and use an audio streaming service to entertain your guests, you may deduct it.
+Maybe – if you own a business and use an audio streaming service to entertain your guests, you may deduct it.
 For example, if you are a dentist and have a waiting room that you play music in, you can deduct the cost of the streaming service as a business expense.
-It must be ordinary and necessary for your business, and only used for your business.
-If you have a music streaming service that you use for both personal and business use, you can’t deduct it.
+As mentioned above, the IRS states that it must be “ordinary and necessary” for your business, and only used for your business.
+If you have a music streaming service that you use for both personal and business purposes, you can’t deduct it.